The girls decide that they need to earn extra money, and not exactly in a way that their foster parents or Neal would approve.

-He carried the six year old to bed and tucked her in with a kiss on the forehead.
+He carried the six-year-old to bed and tucked her in with a kiss on the forehead.
 “Night monkey,” he said with a smile.

-Allie snuggled up with Sachmo and kept trying to ignore the bad feeling in her tummy.
+Allie snuggled up with Satchmo and kept trying to ignore the bad feeling in her tummy.
 She really hoped her sister was able to get a good gift for their daddy as she had risked a lot for this!

 The next day, Allie didn’t feel any better.
-The grown ups were getting a bit concerned and wondered if they should take her to the doctor, but instead allowed her to stay home from school at Neal’s house with Mozzie, the unofficial babysitter on short notice.
+The grown-ups were getting a bit concerned and wondered if they should take her to the doctor, but instead allowed her to stay home from school at Neal’s house with Mozzie, the unofficial babysitter on short notice.

 Natalie was starting to get a tummy ache herself, but had a little more practice with avoiding guilty feelings.
 She was able to ignore the rumbling almost all morning, but around lunchtime started worrying about her kid sis.
 She was glad the people in her school’s office were nice enough to let her call Mozzie and check on Allie.